Whatsapp Icon

 • Weak immune system: Frequent infections or illnesses.

-• Slow wound healing: Wounds taking longer to heal than usual.
+• Slow wound healing: Wounds take longer to heal than usual.

 • Skin issues: Conditions like acne, eczema, or psoriasis worsening.